manyducksco/borf/notes/stores.md

     // This is equivalent to passing a store alone:
     { store: SomeOtherStore },

-    // You can also pass attributes using the config object:
+    // You can also pass inputs using the config object:
-    { store: SomeOtherStore, attrs: { someValue: 5 } },
+    { store: SomeOtherStore, inputs: { someValue: 5 } },
   ],

   // Wrap the viewer in a decorator to pass children and put it in a wrapper element.